PASAUCMerced/Betty/Figures/figure5/README.md

 the real memory consumption collected from mini batch training is 4.32208-0.074145 = 4.25GB
 The estimate error is
 (4.40-4.25)/4.25 = 0.15/4.25 = 3.53%

+Here is an example of full batch train estimation, if you want to test the estimation error of different number of batches, just get the in-degree distribution of each batch to estimate the memory usage based on above Mem_estimate_formula.
+After that, sum the estiamte memory usage of all batches, then compare with the pratical runtime memory consumption.